 Finals week: the dreaded seven or so days for all college and university students.
 It’s the time of year when all that matters are grades, grades and more grades.

-Salmon, sardines and mackerel are amongst the healthiest types of fish.
-Why?
-Because they contain lots of protein and omega 3, which is essential to keep a functioning brain working well.
-I’m sure you have heard of the saying that fish is great brain food.
-It's true!
-A favorite snack of mine is canned sardines – eat them on some whole-wheat bread and you have a healthy, long-lasting meal of complex carbohydrates, vitamins and protein.
+Salmon, sardines and mackerel are among the healthiest types of fish, as they contain lots of protein and omega 3, which is essential to keeping a functioning brain working well.
+Herring and trout are other possible options, but the simplest (and cheapest) meal for students is probably sardines on toast.
+Choose whole-wheat bread and you'll have a healthy, long-lasting meal, combining complex carbohydrates, vitamins and protein.

 Want more content like this?
 Register for free site membership to get regular updates and your own personal content feed.